-ARHAI Scotland ensures that existing systems and processes consider equality assurance at inception or development of any new programme or project.
+ARHAI Scotland ensures that existing systems and processes consider equality assurance at the inception or development of a new programme or project.

-ARHAI Scotland's process of engagement and consultation provides stakeholders with opportunity to review materials produced and highlight any inequalities, for example when guidance might not be easily implemented in areas such as paediatrics or mental health settings.
+Our process of engagement and consultation provides stakeholders with the opportunity to review materials produced and highlight any inequalities e.g., where guidance may not be easily implemented in health and social care settings.

-A consistent approach to IPC measures is highly likely to reduce infection transmission and ensure equality of care in all areas.
-We ensure that language we use within our materials is inclusive for all groups (e.g., staff, patients, public)
+A consistent approach to IPC practice is highly likely to reduce infection transmission and ensures equality of care.
+We endeavour to ensure that the language we use within our materials is inclusive for all groups (e.g., staff, patients, public)

-3 Who will be impacted on?
+2. Who will be impacted on?